werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 ## Usage of user stages

-Werf provides 4 _user stages_ where assembly instructions can be defined.
+werf provides 4 _user stages_ where assembly instructions can be defined.
 Assembly instructions are not limited by werf.
 You can define whatever you define for `RUN` instruction in Dockerfile.
 However, assembly instructions grouping arises from experience with real-life applications.
 So the vast majority of application builds